abdulraoufatia/microblog/README.md

 As the application database engine SQLALchemy utilises SQLite, the ``

-## Database Upgrade and Downgrade Workflow - Database Migration Strategy, Explained
+## Database Migration Strategy - Explained

 The application is currently at it's infancy stage.
 However in the case of an application being on a development machine and deployed to a production server and was decided for the next release a new change to the models will be introduced, for example, a new table to be added.
 Without migration, one would need to figure out how to the change schema of the database, both in development and production.